CasualFrost/Frosty-Memory-Game/readme.md

 1. Animate the images swapping between each other.

-2. Double click restriction so no accidental double clicks will lock an image in place.

-3. Add lives to the game, each failed match will lower the life of the player.
+2. Add lives to the game, each failed match will lower the life of the player.
 If player fails enough times then player loses and game resets.

-4. Add more difficulties/levels.
+3. Add more difficulties/levels.
 Ex: Easy = 8 matches, Normal = 12 matches, Hard = 20 matches, Impossible = 40 matches.

-5. More animations and background changed, possibly make it so how many lives left affect color
+4. More animations and background changed, possibly make it so how many lives left affect color

 ## Random Facts